SamErde/samerde.github.io/_posts/2023-12-08-return-multiple-objects-from-a-powershell-function.md

 Potato, Sweet Potato, Turnip, Radish
 ```

-Hey, I like it!
+I like it!
 Let’s get back to [Locksmith](https://github.com/trimarcjake/locksmith) so you can see it put to practical use.
 My goal was to call a number of scans from a private function and then return the results of each scan back to the [main function](https://github.com/TrimarcJake/Locksmith/blob/2d54c5b1171f4a8c392e0b21a3a00eb7dd258149/Public/Invoke-Locksmith.ps1#L191).
 We needed to be able to reliably reference each result as a named array for the next steps.

 ```powershell
 $Results = Invoke-Scans -Scans $Scans